adamdon/cloud-ppe-detection/README.md

 ## Usage

-There are three parameters configurations options for running the application.
+There are three parameters configuration options for running the application.

 **Default values**
 (suitable for AWS Academy Learner Lab)